Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Introduction

 \section{Introduction}

 Molecular adsorption on solid surfaces is a challenging yet critical topic in surface science as a fundamental reaction step for surface chemical reactions.
 Understanding this processes of molecules adsorbing to solid surfaces is an essential step in understanding important surface phenomena including semiconductor processing, corrosion, electrochemistry, and heterogeneous catalysis\cite{sit2021density}.
-For example, understanding how strongly a molecule binds to a catalytic surface is essential for designing improved heterogeneous catalysts, which have been estimated to drive over 20\% of industrial chemistry \cite{maxwell1996driving} and are essential in driving the transition to carbon neutral operation\cite{angelici1988heterogeneous,barteau2003new}.
+In catalysis, adsorption energies are particularly significant because they directly influence reaction rates, selectivity, and the stability of intermediates, all of which are essential for efficient catalyst design.
+Predicting adsorption energies accurately is vital for optimizing catalytic activity, as they determine stable intermediates, accessible transition states, and, ultimately, guide the design of active, selective, and durable catalytic materials.
+Misestimations in adsorption energy can lead to inaccurate predictions, hindering the development of improved catalysts essential for industrial and sustainable applications.